harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 ## Repeating this for NodeJS

-This pattern lets us easily set up debuggers for a variety of different languages and tools.
+The above pattern lets us easily set up debuggers for a variety of different languages and tools.
+For a full list of the supported configurations you can go <a href="https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation#Javascript-chrome">here</a>.

 For instance, let's set up a debugger for Node (server-side Javascript) now.

 First, let's add the debugger to our list of required debuggers (if you skipped this step earlier you can just install it manually with Mason):